-HR outsourcing is an arrangement through which a business owner hires a third-party company to oversee some or all of the business's HR functions.
-You can outsource your company’s payroll processing, employee benefits administration, talent acquisition, or all of the above and more.
+HR outsourcing is an arrangement through which businesses hire third-party companies to oversee some or all their HR functions.
+You can outsource your company’s payroll processing, employee benefits administration, talent acquisition, human capital management or all of the above — and more.

 Editor’s note: Looking for the right HR outsourcing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-In theory, HR outsourcing is for any business that needs it.
-You might need HR outsourcing for your company if you face the following challenges with handling your HR tasks in-house:
+You may need HR outsourcing if your business faces the following challenges with handling HR tasks in-house:

-If you think your business might benefit from HR outsourcing, use the below list of common HR outsourcing functions to determine how your needs overlap with what third-party HR professionals offer.
-(These are just the most common HR outsourcing functions — some providers offer a host of additional services.)
+If you think your business might benefit from HR outsourcing, consider the following list of typical HR outsourcing functions to determine how your needs overlap with what third-party HR professionals offer.
+(These are just the most common HR outsourcing functions — some providers offer many additional services.)

-Payroll processing may well be the most commonly outsourced HR function.
-Calculating all the deductions to withhold from your employees’ paychecks yourself can quickly get confusing and complicated, and you certainly don't want to make any mistakes in this area.
-In addition to benefit premiums, payroll deductions include wage garnishments and taxes, so errors can lead to trouble with courts and the IRS.
-This is why many companies choose to pass off the task to payroll professionals rather than handle it themselves.
+Payroll processing is one of the most commonly outsourced HR functions.
+Calculating payroll deductions from your employees’ paychecks can be confusing and complicated.
+Payroll deductions wage garnishments and payroll taxes as well as benefit premiums, so errors can lead to trouble with courts and the IRS.
+Many companies pass off the task to payroll professionals instead of handling it themselves.

-A strong employee benefits package – one with health insurance, a retirement plan and more – can keep your current employees happy and give your company a competitive advantage in recruiting.
-That doesn't mean administering benefits is easy.
+A robust employee benefits package with health insurance, a retirement plan and more can keep current employees happy and give your company a competitive advantage in recruiting.
+However, benefits administration can be complex.
 Many companies outsource their employee benefits administration to relieve themselves of the work that accompanies researching plans and complying with benefits regulations.

-As a business owner, you'll need to comply with more rules than just benefits and tax laws.
-You also have to follow equal employment opportunity (EEO) laws and workers’ compensation regulations.
-Hiring HR compliance experts can keep you in line with all EEO and workers’ comp guidelines on a day-by-day basis with little to no extra work on your end.
+Business owners must comply with equal employment opportunity (EEO) laws and workers’ compensation regulations.
+Hiring HR compliance experts can keep you in line with all EEO and workers’ comp guidelines daily with little to no extra work on your end.